hmeng/the-gen-z-catechism/chapters/post-51.md

 ---
-layout: default
+layout: chapter
-title: "Post 51"
+title: "Post #51: How do we work?"
 ---
 # Post #51: How do we work?